Beads are the eye candy of jewelry. You may find yourself spending countless hours drooling over the endless selections.

 To wrap this up you may be wondering where to find the best suppliers for these and all the supplies you will be considering through your process.

-That's a good start and should not to much to overwhelm you.
-There is plenty of opportunity for that to learn more.
+That's a good start for now.
+There is plenty of opportunity for learning more.
 We hope you found this general overview helpful as you continue to wade into the sea of selection.